dgeorge23/Feline-Fiasco/README.md

 If it's a game, what is its goal and rules - use the number keys to make choices and stay out of danger How to "install" or set up your code.
 This may be as simple as cloning/downloading from github How to run the code (this should be running python main.py in the terminal - make sure your main python code file is called main.py)
-How to interact with the program - what inputs will it expect? what outputs should users look for?
+How to interact with the program - what inputs will it expect? what outputs should users look for? u
 Troubleshooting:
 Is it possible for anything to go wrong from the user's point of view?
 If so, what should they do about it Project Team member names